 - Enhances weight loss

-- Fills you up
+- Fills you up and keeps you full

 - Slows down the fruit sugar consumption